stormpath/stormpath-python-samples/README.md

-stormpath-django-samples
+stormpath-python-samples
 ========================

-Sample Django applications demonstrating the stormpath-django plugin and various Stormpath use cases.
+Sample Python applications demonstrating the various Stormpath use cases.